-On Saturday March 25, for the tenth consecutive year UniCredit will take part in Earth Hour, the global event organized by WWF with the purpose of raising awareness on climate change.
+On Saturday March 24, for the eleventh consecutive year UniCredit will take part in Earth Hour, the global event organized by WWF with the purpose of raising awareness on climate change.

 WWF's call to action is to turn off the lights for one hour (20: 30-21: 30 CET), thereby uniting citizens, institutions and businesses in a common effort to ensure a more sustainable future for the planet.
 What began as an initiative in Sydney in 2007, has now become a worldwide event that each year involves millions of people, and numerous companies and institutions around the world.

 UniCredit adheres to the event by turning off the lights in a number of its buildings across Europe, in line with our commitment on climate change.
 In 2017 a total of 78 UniCredit buildings in 12 countries were involved.